Lester Maddox papers

 Physical Characteristics and Technical Requirements note

-Audio recordings were made on 45 and 78 rpm disks and can be made accessible only through conversion to digital audio.
+Audio recordings were made on 45 and 78 rpm disks.
+If I go to Jail is available as an attached links, all other audio can be made accessible only through conversion to digital audio.
 Patrons who request access to the audio content in this collection are responsible for digital conversion costs.

 Immediate Source of Acquisition

 Purchase from the Estate Sale Company, 2003 (2003.099)